RCNi is the premier provider of innovative and creative information solutions for the whole nursing team and associated health professionals

 Click here to find out more about how our products and services can enhance your practice.

-We also organise the RCN Bulletin Jobs Fair, the largest nursing recruitment event in the UK.
+We also organise the Nursing and Careers Jobs Fair, the largest nursing recruitment event in the UK.
 Our jobs fairs are held across the country and provide nurses with the opportunity to meet employers face to face, and to attend free seminars that offer insight into everything from revalidation and preceptorship, to improving interview skills.

-The RCN Bulletin Jobs Fair is free to attend, simply register on the website.
+The Nursing and Careers Jobs Fair is free to attend, simply register on the website.